Ohio Mechanics Lien Frequently Asked Questions

 Yes.
 It is required that notice of the filed mechanics lien be sent to the property owner.
 The lien must be served on the property owner within 30 days after the filing of the lien, or if the property owner is not within the county where the project occurred, it may be posted within 40 days of filing.
 As stated above, for residential projects, the lien does not attach to the unpaid contract funds until the property owner receives notice – therefore it is in the best interest of the lien claimant to make sure the owner is served as soon as possible.
 Especially if there is the possibility of the owner making payment to the general contractor soon after the lien claimant files his/her lien.

 It is also worth noting that all owners must be served, if there is more than one owner – this includes spouses, and part or co-owners.
 The lien is only valid against the interests of the owners.

 Can I include Attorney’s Fees, Collection Costs, or Other Amounts in the Lien Total?

-No. Extra amounts are not includable in Ohio mechanic’s liens.
+No. Extra amounts can not be included in Ohio mechanics liens.
 In fact, if the lien claimant is not in direct contract with the property owner, even interest is not allowed.
 Attorney’s fees may be awarded to a lien claimant in a successful foreclosure action at the discretion of the court.

-When is the Deadline to Enforce a Ohio Mechanic’s Lien, or, How Long is My Lien Effective?
+When is the Deadline to Enforce an Ohio Mechanics Lien, or, How Long is My Lien Effective?

 Will My Ohio Lien Have Priority Over Pre-Existing Mortgages or Construction Loans?